J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

 Your feedback helps improve the platform for all users.
 The system learns from user interactions and continuously evolves to provide better learning experiences.
 Don't hesitate to share your thoughts and suggestions through the feedback mechanisms built into the platform.

-Welcome to the future of learning with NeuroAscend.
+Welcome to the future of learning with PolyMathOS.
 Your journey toward accelerated, optimized learning starts now.